 Tankless water heater vs water heater

 Tankless hot water heaters offer many advantages over traditional hot water tanks.
-However, they are not for everyone.
+However, in this hot water heater buying guide, you’ll discover that they are not for everyone.

 Here’s what to know when buying a hot water heater that’s tankless.